-The injury leads to contamination with pathogens, damaged blood perfusion, and decreased immune defense, which increases the risk of infection (six-folded compared to internal fixation of closed fractures) and healing disturbances.
+The injury leads to contamination with pathogens, damaged blood perfusion and soft tissue coverage, and decreased immune defense, which increases the risk of infection (six-folded compared to internal fixation of closed fractures) and healing disturbances.
 Therefore, treatment should aim at avoiding infection, improve healing and restore function.

-5.1.
+7.1.
 Classification

-The typical classification of open fractures is the Gustilo-Anderson system (see below), but other systems are gaining popularity, for example the Ganga Hospital severity score (23).
+The typical classification of open fractures is the Gustilo-Anderson system (see below) ^(37, 38).
+Other classification systems are gaining popularity, for example the Ganga Hospital severity score, which may be better at predicting prognosis and outcome (39).